mstksg/inCode/copy/entries/huffman-3.md

 in  word8ToByte bytesOut
 ~~~

-There are many reasons why *pipes-bytestring* gives us the two useful
+There are many reasons why *pipes-bytestring* gives us these useful
 functions "tied together" in `pack` instead of just them separately, and they
 have to do with ways you can manipulate them with *lens*.
 But that's another
 story :)